 some kind of sulphuric compounds (too much of sulphites?).

 Taste: I thought that cider is made of apples but Bembel with Care put this into question.
 It tastes like very strongly diluted lemon juice.
 Not even lemonade.
 No taste of apples at all!
-Only some metallic and weird funky flavour that is difficult to describe but definitely not pleasant.
-Bembel with Care is quite tart but not as tart as most German Apfelweins coming from Frankfurt am Main area.
-No residual sugars, no tannins.
+Only some metallic and weird funky flavor that is difficult to describe, but definitely not pleasant.
+Bembel with Care is quite tart but not as tart as most German Apfelweins coming from Frankfurt/Main area.
+No residual sugar, no tannins.
 Null!
 (German for zero).

 Overall: The only positive thing about Bembel with Care is the name itself and the label design, which is modern and really inviting (nicely done!).
 However, the cider makers didn’t do their job properly.
 To me, this is not cider, not Apfelwein or whatever you name it.
 I am sorry to say this but I am truly disappointed as I wanted to try cider/apfelwein not low-quality watery lemonade with metallic and funky notes.
 My first and last time drinking Bembel with Care Apfelwein Pur.
 Sorry, guys.
 2/6 (only because I really like the design).